 We understand that families may be anxious about home to school transport arrangements during the COVID-19 pandemic.

-The Welsh Government has issued guidance for the reopening of schools in September and the council will be working to these guidelines.
+The Welsh Government has issued guidance and the council will be working to these guidelines.

 We have been working with operators to re-establish school transport services for the new school year from September 2020 and are confident that provision will be available for all children who are entitled to free transport.